LiveLike/livelike-docs/docs/Arcade/minigames-cms-guide/sweepstakes.md

 #### Important Notes:

 * The structure of the sweepstakes will remain the same
-* Colors or background images on Form Screen, Ongoing Contest Screen, and End Screen can be changed
+* Colors or background images  and text on Form Screen, Ongoing Contest Screen, and End Screen can be changed
-* Text content can be modified for Form Screen, Ongoing Contest Screen, and End Screen
 * Prize images can be configured for the Ongoing Contest Screen and End Screen
-* Positioning, adding, and resizing of components cannot be done
 * Font is configurable in the theme setup
 * **Background image requirements**: Recommended size 1080x1920, maximum size 1MB